ubclaunchpad/inertia/README.md

 go get -u github.com/ubclauncpad/inertia
 ```

-Alternatively, you can download Inertia from the [Releases](https://github.com/ubclaunchpad/inertia/releases) page.
+Alternatively, you can download Inertia executables from the [Releases](https://github.com/ubclaunchpad/inertia/releases) page.

 ## Usage

-Inside of a git repository, run the following:
+Inside of a git repository, simply running the following commands to initialize Inertia and add a remote VPS:

 ```bash
 $> inertia init